akowiz/micro.navbar.plugin/README.md

 TODO
 ----
 - Add proper documentation to navbar.
-- Improved the function displaying the tree so that we either have 3 trees or 1 tree with special treatment for some nodes (the root triangle is currently not visible).
 - In addition to displaying the tree in the left panel, we need to provide a function that translate a line + action (+, -, ENTER) into a action for the script (open, fold, close).
 We will need to keep the tree in memory to set the open/close values of the nodes.
-- We need to provide a way to refresh the view automatically (maybe whenever the buffer is being saved).
 - We need to keep the configuration of the side (buffer + main buffer) somewhere so that we can use it for updates (avoid opening a side buffer for a side buffer, etc.).
-- Make sure navbar respect the treestyle from the options.
 - Sometimes the buf:FileType() is not reliable, maybe provide an alternative detection system using the extension of the file.
 - Add tests about having part of a tree open/closed.
 - Provide an interface to add support for more languages (make sure navbar_python only contains python-specific methods)